SignPath/github-actions/actions/submit-signing-request/README.md

 ## Prerequisite

 The _Github Actions Trusted Build System_ must be enabled in the organization and linked to the respective project.
 See the respective [SignPath documentation](https://about.signpath.io/redirects/connectors/trusted-build-system-configuration).
+Note that the used artifact configuration must have a `zip-file` element at its root, as all artifacts are packaged as ZIP archives on GitHub by default.

 ## Action parameters